 Average Daily Budget for Medellin

 Accommodation, food, public transportation, and activities all taken into account, you won’t need to spend more than $40 USD on any given day.
 If you’re traveling on a shoestring, you can easily halve that cost.
 By cooking your own meals, walking everywhere, and picking the cheapest hostel, you can honestly live off $10-15 per day.
+Even menu del dia lunch specials can cost less than $3 and fill you up for the entire day.
 You can still find hostels for as cheap as $6 a night in parts of Medellin.
 Medellin has an abundance of free things to do, from museums, parks, and hikes.
 You won’t need to spend too much money to enjoy yourself while you’re here.

 The Best Things To Do In Medellin